worthpointlabs/terratest/examples/azure/terraform-azure-resourcegroup-example/README.md

-# Terraform Azure Resouce Group Example
+# Terraform Azure Resource Group Example

-This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
+This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use TerraTest to write automated tests for your Azure Terraform code.
 This module deploys a Resource Group.

 - A [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/overview) with no other resources.